tableaux2023/tableaux2023.github.io/workshops.md

 ## Automated Reasoning with Connection Calculi (AReCCa)

-* organized by Jens Otten, Wolfgang Bibel
+* organized by Jens Otten and Wolfgang Bibel